dewomser/Toot_music_is_playing/README.md

 *  Clementine (KDE)
 *  Elisa (KDE)
-*  Chrome und Firefox mit Plasma-integration and sends as a Tweet to your Twitter-account
+*  Chrome und Firefox mit Plasma-integration

+and sends as a Tweet to your Twitter-account

-Needs Linux/KDE with mpris, Bash,Twurl
+Needs Linux/KDE with mpris, Bash, Twurl

-Twurl needs to be be authorized at Twitter
+Twurl needs to be be authorized by Twitter

 Bonus: Suggests a Link to yt

+Example:

 ![alt text](./images/music-tweet.png "Screenshot Twitter")